Parsing Mifare DESFire EV2 Tap Data in Python

 Compliance & Audit Integration

 Revenue reconciliation requires immutable audit trails.
-The TapAuditTrail dataclass captures parse-time state, integrity flags, and operational warnings.
-Export these records to a write-once ledger or SIEM system.
-Maintain strict separation between raw binary dumps and parsed JSON/CSV outputs to satisfy PCI-DSS and transit regulatory reporting requirements.
-Always log the raw hex payload alongside the parsed result for forensic replay during dispute resolution.
+The TapAuditTrail dataclass captures parse-time state, integrity flags, and operational warnings for every record; export those to a write-once ledger or SIEM.
+Keep raw binary dumps strictly separate from parsed JSON/CSV outputs to satisfy PCI-DSS and transit regulatory reporting, and always retain the raw hex payload alongside the parsed result so a dispute can be replayed forensically against the exact bytes the validator produced.